sherlock-audit/2023-06-tokemak/README.md

 1. LMPVault
     1. updateDebtReporting - initiated externally, but unprivileged operation
     2. rebalance/flashRebalance - initiated externally and is restricted to an allow list, but LMPStrategy’s fully validate the proposed actions.
 2. Stats - all stats contracts must have snapshots initiated by a keeper network at on-chain enforced intervals.
 With the exception of `IncentivePricingStats` these can be done in an unprivileged manner. `IncentivePricingStats` requires that snapshots are taken at randomized intervals, so is done by a privileged operator.
-More details can be found in [Stats High Level Docs](https://github.com/Tokemak/v2-core/blob/main/src/stats/Stats.md) and [Calculator Docs](https://github.com/Tokemak/v2-core/blob/main/src/stats/calculators/Calculators.md).
-[TODO: update links to hash]
+More details can be found in [Stats High Level Docs](https://github.com/sherlock-audit/2023-06-tokemak/blob/83fb3c668c2f6caeb5d3e421cf9ad4a41e0a1c98/v2-core-audit-2023-07-14/src/stats/Stats.md) and [Calculator Docs](https://github.com/sherlock-audit/2023-06-tokemak/blob/83fb3c668c2f6caeb5d3e421cf9ad4a41e0a1c98/v2-core-audit-2023-07-14/src/stats/calculators/Calculators.md).
 3. src/beacon/FrxBeaconChainBacking - Will be written to by a protected off-chain component
 4. src/liquidation/LiquidationRow - claimVaultRewards() and liquidateVaultsForTokens() will be initiated by protected off-chain components.
 ___